jmajerus/MCP-DSL/README.md

 * ✅ Composable: Reuse and combine model-context patterns
 * ✅ Scalable: Add new models or interactions without breaking structure

 ## 🧱 Core Concepts

-MCP-DSL is structured around three foundational ideas:
+MCP-DSL builds upon the principles of the [Model-Context Protocol (MCP)](https://github.com/anthropics/mcp), extending them into a fully declarative domain-specific language.

+While MCP provides a structured way for tools and models to coordinate via messaging, MCP-DSL expresses those flows as readable, composable, and traceable declarations.

+At its core, MCP-DSL retains the original MCP entities:

-* `model`: defines an AI function
+- `model`: defines an AI capability
-* `context`: holds evolving state
+- `context`: holds evolving shared state
-* `interaction`: connects models to context declaratively
+- `interaction`: connects models to context declaratively

 ➡️ [Read full breakdown and examples](./docs/core-concepts.md)

+**Note:** MCP-DSL supports both `.mcp` files (strictly MCP-compatible) and `.mcpe` files (MCP-Extended) that introduce powerful constructs such as `agent`, `stateflow`, `retry`, `pattern`, and more.

+Use `.mcpe` when defining rich workflows or domain-specific orchestration logic.
+Legacy tools expecting `.mcp` will safely ignore these extensions.

 ## 🗂️ Project Structure